-Among the choristers in our choir can be seen as the immense bonds of friendship and collegiality that develop among these young people, and one would be similarly astounded by the beautiful music they are able to make together.
+Among the choristers in our choir can be seen as the immense bonds of friendship and collegiality that develop among these young people, and one would be similarly astounded by the beautiful music they can make together.
 The calibre of the performances and the audience reception of their music, whether at an informal concert, or an international choral festival, demonstrate that there is something unique about this choir.
 There is something magical about seeing young people working co-operatively, making music, and sharing a profound lesson with us all – that it doesn’t matter who you are, where you come from, or what your personal priorities are; but instead, what you seek to gain from an experience, how you are required to work hard to succeed, and how collaboration often reveals itself as a solution to the many problems our society needs to resolve.

 The choir was established in January 2001 and since 2005 conducted by Lhente-Mari Pitout.
 The choir forms part of the multi-choir model of the University of Pretoria.
 The regional multicultural youth choir consists of 90 singers between the ages of 14 and 19 years old from 34 schools in the greater Tshwane area in Gauteng South Africa.